 Let me break down what "digital assets" means for those who are new to this terminology.
 These are the building blocks for your creative projects: video clips, audio files like music and sound effects, visual templates for software like After Effects, plugins to expand your Premiere Pro capabilities, and even stock photographs.

 Motion Array is a fantastic resource for finding the ideal templates for your upcoming project because they offer a huge range of high-quality resources to pick from.
-The best part is that you get unlimited downloads for one small fee of just $16 a month!
+The best part is that you get unlimited downloads from their lowest pricing option of just just $15.82 a month!
 That's significantly cheaper than the industry average of $35 a month.
 If you need a straightforward title template or a sophisticated animation, Motion Array is the place to go.
 They have everything you need for all major video editing softwares.

 Motion Array popped into existence back in 2013, and it's been a wild ride ever since.
 The founders, Tyler Williams and Eri Levin, two super-talented guys with a knack for creativity, saw a gap in the market for quality digital assets and decided, "Hey, why not fill it?"
 So, they took the leap and built this amazing platform from the ground up.